harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/support-bundle-utility.md

 ## Command for log recording

-You can set the start and end time for a process you want to keep track of, but please note that the log collection window must not exceed 24 hours.
+To keep track of a process, you have the option to set its start and end time.
+However, keep in mind that the log collection window should not exceed 24 hours.
 Once you start recording, the tool will automatically gather logs and relevant data from pods and ConfigMaps.
-Additionally, it can also collect past logs from the service.
-Furthermore, you can specify the particular service from which you want to collect the data.
+It can also collect past logs from the service.
+Moreover, you can choose the specific service from which you want to collect the data.

 ## Pod logs collection

-The support bundle utility collects relevant log files from all Kubernetes pods running within the cluster, including both standard output and error logs.
-Timestamp data is included for each log entry.
+The support bundle utility retrieves log files from Kubernetes pods, including standard output and error logs, along with timestamp data for each entry.

 ## ConfigMap logs collection